 Generally, most individuals floss (manually or with a water flosser) after brushing to eliminate difficult-to-reach debris caught between their teeth.
 However, others reverse this order to remove surface-level plaque efficiently.
 In either case, flossing should not be left until a later time for risk forgetting the important practice altogether.

-Those looking to take the next step forward with their oral health care should not sleep on the excellent potential exhibited by today’s water flossers.
-Study after study has vouched for their quality, so there are few reasons left to not insert this string flossing alternative into your morning and evening routine.
+Those looking to take the next step forward with their oral health care should consider adding water flossers to their daily oral routine.
+Study after study has vouched for their quality, so there’s no reason to not consider them – especially if you don’t floss normally.